spdx/spdx-3-model/README.md

 ## Branch Structure

-The SPDX spec repo follows the [Gitflow](https://gist.github.com/HeratPatel/271b5d2304de2e2cd1823b9b62bf43e0) workflow with the addition of support branches.
+The SPDX 3 model repo follows the [Gitflow](https://gist.github.com/HeratPatel/271b5d2304de2e2cd1823b9b62bf43e0) workflow with the addition of support branches.

 The branches in use are: